NellielProject/Nelliel/documentation/PLUGIN-DEV.md

 Documentation on the basic functioning and usage of the plugin API.

-**This is currently an incomplete and changing standard.
-Don't use it just yet.**
+**This is currently an incomplete and changing standard with minimal hooks implemented.**

 ## API Access
  API methods can be accessed from an instance of `\Nelliel\PluginAPI` or from the function `nel_plugins()`.